10 Extinct Things We Miss That Disney World Should Bring Back

 Failing that, Paint the Night has been sitting in a California warehouse, unused, for several years now.
 Disneyland seems satisfied bringing back Main Street Electrical Parade every couple of years, so perhaps it’s time to unload their unused night parade and send it to Florida.

 1. Osborne Family Spectacle of Dancing Lights – Star Wars: Galaxy’s Edge is amazing.
-Rise of the Resistance is mind-blowing–the #1 attraction out of 88 at Walt Disney World.
-However, in our Star Wars Land v.
-Osborne Lights post, there was no place at Walt Disney World we loved being in more than the Osborne Lights.
+Rise of the Resistance is mind-blowing–the #1 attraction at Walt Disney World.
+However, in our Star Wars Land vs. Osborne Lights post, there was no place at Walt Disney World we loved being in more than the Osborne Lights.
 It brought smiles and awe to the faces of other guests was really a sight to behold—it was the embodiment of “holiday cheer.”

 Planning a Walt Disney World trip?
 Learn about hotels on our Walt Disney World Hotels Reviews page.
 For where to eat, read our Walt Disney World Restaurant Reviews.
 To save money on tickets or determine which type to buy, read our Tips for Saving Money on Walt Disney World Tickets post.
 Our What to Pack for Disney Trips post takes a unique look at clever items to take.
 For what to do and when to do it, our Walt Disney World Ride Guides will help.
 For comprehensive advice, the best place to start is our Walt Disney World Trip Planning Guide for everything you need to know!